abdelrhmankadry/picture-publish-service/README.md

 1. **picture-publishing-service**: This container hosts the Spring Boot application, which provides the backend functionality of the Picture Publishing Service.
 It is built using the `Dockerfile-springboot`.
 This container runs the application on port 8080 and depends on the `db` container for the PostgreSQL database.

 2. **nginx**: This container uses the official Nginx image as the base (`nginx:latest`).
-It serves as a reverse proxy and handles the frontend requests.
+It  handles the frontend requests.
 The HTML, CSS, and JS files required for the frontend are copied into the Nginx server root directory.
 The `Dockerfile-nginx` is used to build this container, and it exposes port 80 for incoming HTTP traffic.
 The `nginx` container depends on the `picture-publishing-service` container.

 3. **db**: This container uses the official PostgreSQL image (`postgres:13`) as the base.
 It sets up the PostgreSQL database required by the Picture Publishing Service.
 The `Dockerfile-postgres` is used to build this container.
 The container exposes port 5432 for communication with the database.
 The environment variables `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB` are configured to define the database credentials and name.